 Nursing in the Late 20th Century

-Now, the nursing staff wears scrubs on all the floors because nurses sometimes get “pulled” to other units.
-With patients with highly contagious diseases or blood splatter like in the Emergency Department, white uniforms are highly impractical.
-The nurses caps, often called our “glory,” also went by the wayside because they often needed readjusting, which … More Nursing in the Late 20th Century
+During the 1980’s to 2000, the nursing staff wore “scrubs” (surgical pants and tops) on all the floors because nurses sometimes got “pulled” to other units.
+With patients with highly contagious diseases or blood splatter like in the Emergency Department, white uniforms were highly impractical.
+The nurses caps, often called our “glory,” also went by … More Nursing in the Late 20th Century

 Nursing Then And Now: Some Surprising Similarities and Differences

 I started my nursing career in 1972.
 I worked in hospitals from South Carolina to New Orleans, to Mississippi, to Western and Central North Carolina.
 After 38 years of nursing (17 years of that in ICU/CCUs) I consider myself an expert on how the nursing field has changed.
 I retired in 2012.
-In 1972 we used … More Nursing Then And Now: Some Surprising Similarities and Differences
+When taking temperatures for … More Nursing Then And Now: Some Surprising Similarities and Differences